Optics MSA: QSFP-DD Puts PAM4 Signaling in the Driver’s Seat

 Over the past decade and a half, Semtech has delivered industry-leading CDR platforms integrating its ClearEdge® and FiberEdge™ platforms for 10Gbps and 25/100Gbps NRZ optical modules.
 Maintaining the theme of minimizing cost, power, footprint, and ease of design, the newly announced Tri-Edge CDR platforms will deliver the same benefits for PAM4 signaling addressing the next generation of optical modules from 50Gbps to 400Gbps and beyond.

 This blog is the second in a series on Signal Integrity industry trends.
 Read part one here and subscribe to Semtech’s monthly blog digest for regular updates.
-Return back in the following weeks for more insights.

 Learn about Semtech’s applications for networking and optical communication, and download the Optical & IC Selector Guide.